ajreynol/rexec_cvc4/README.md

 TODO: automatic setup of remote git.

-The script allows for commands for testing cvc4 (e.g. `regress`) on the given remote machine(s).
-It also supports for creating and copying static binaries to the local machine (`rinstall`) with a naming schema.
-In particular, a successful `rinstall` command from `localhome/build/stb/debug/` will generate the static binary `debug-stb-cvc4` on the local machine.

 # Usage

-Assume a (single) remote machine `remoteHost`.
-After specifying the remote host, there are two main components of the command line to `rexec remoteHost ...`:
+Assume a remote machine `remoteHost`, there are two main components of the command line to `rexec remoteHost ...`:
 * What command to execute on the remote machine.
 * How do we want to syncronize the source code to the remote machine.
 This can either be manual or through git.
 The former may be preferred for performance